Panda-Whale-CTRI13/Flashcard-iteration/README.md

 ## Side notes
-You will need to create your own
+You will need to create your own .env file.